-How to Make Basmati Rice Like They do in Indian restaurants?
+How Do You Make Basmati Rice Like They do in Indian Restaurants?
 It is Very Simple to Make and the Rice Cooks in Less than 30 Minutes.

-One of the best things about Indian restaurants is the free rice
+One of the best things about Indian restaurants is free rice

 I haven’t been to an Indian restaurant in the US that doesn’t serve free rice with your main course meals